alfredapp/window-switcher-workflow/README.md

 ## About

+## Usage

-Use the Hotkey Trigger or run `win` to show app windows in the current Desktop Space.
+Run the Windows Keyword (default: `win`) to show app windows in the current Desktop Space.
+Type to filter by window or app. ↩ to switch to it.

 ![Alfred search for win](Workflow/images/about/win.png)

-Type to filter by window or app and ↩ to switch to it.

 <a href='https://github.com/alfredapp/window-switcher-workflow/releases/latest/download/Window.Switcher.alfredworkflow'>⤓ Download Workflow</a>